-The Company has a 50% internal quota share reinsurance agreement with AIIL, further details on this agreement are provided in section A.2.2 and section C.3.2.
-From 1 January 2019 ACI has entered into a 25% internal quota share reinsurance agreement with AIIL.
+- A 50% internal quota share reinsurance agreement with AIIL, further details on this agreement are provided in section A.2.2 and section C.3.2. - From 1 January 2019 ACI has entered into a 25% internal quota share reinsurance agreement with AIIL.